 Employees make a powerful emotional connection to the products and services you sell.
 Without that connection, employees are likely to undermine the expectations set by your advertising.

 A more intentional level of communication and experience will connect the importance of your external efforts (creative, events, content) to what your brand is doing to support your employees.
 As you evolve your program, you can leverage your assets in ways that both educate and engage your staff, adding layers of value to the entire program.

 Support is out there if you need it

 Start with your team and own processes.
-Maybe once per quarter or more, depending on your time frame and objectives, it is worth making sure your tactics and investments are still compounding to build toward your broader goals.
-It is critical for marketing teams to zoom out often so that every dollar of marketing investment can be attributed to positive ROI.
-The faster pace of the market is showing that this practice will only become more valuable as time goes on.
+Maybe once per quarter or more, depending on your time frame and objectives, it is worth making sure your tactics and investments are still compounding toward your broader goals.
+Marketing teams must zoom out often so that every dollar of marketing investment can be attributed to positive ROI.
+The faster pace of the market shows that this practice will only become more valuable as time goes on.

 Otherwise, the biggest challenge of getting started with a new project is fighting the unknown.
 When you don't know what you need, you don't know how to get started.
-In sports marketing, this can be especially frustrating for the different parties that come together to make the whole environment work.
+In sports marketing, this can be especially frustrating for the different parties that make the whole environment work.
 Fortunately, there are plenty of resources to support your brand and maximize the opportunities to succeed.
-Contracting with expertise is a surefire way to reduce, and sometimes eliminate, learning curve time which is taxing on your internal resources.
+Contracting with expertise is a surefire way to reduce, and sometimes eliminate, learning curve time taxing your internal resources.